-You have purchased a remarkable organ that not only faithfully reproduces the organ traditions of the past but also anticipates the innovations of the future.
+You have purchased a remarkable organ.
+It faithfully reproduces the organ traditions of the past and anticipates the innovations of the future.
 Should you have questions that are not addressed in this manual, please do not hesitate to contact your local Allen Organ representative.
 Welcome to the family of satisfied Allen Organ owners!